duanestorey/dsdotcom/content/posts/2024/wordpress-is-on-dangerous-ground.md

 As such, I'm saddened by what has been taking place and what's apparently happened to WordPress, primarily through the actions of its apparently not-so-benevolent dictator.
 What separated WordPress from many of the various options in the early days was the vibrant and helpful community.
-When the people in charge of the project show outright contempt and hostility towards many members of that community, in many cases simply for disagreeing with current actions and policies, that's a huge problem.
+When the people in charge of the project show outright contempt and hostility towards many members of that same community - in many cases simply for disagreeing with current actions and policies - that's a huge problem.

 It's clear we have all come to a very visible branch in the road, one which may ultimately lead in other directions within WordPress, and for some people, outside of it.
 I wouldn't be at all surprised if one or more
 WordPress forks emerge shortly, along with other plugin/theme repositories and third party update servers.
-Of course, the people in charge say they are absolutely fine with this option, and apparently are even encouraging it - I suspect if and when a fork or update repository emerges with a substantial backing, we will see a very public reversal of that encouragement.
+Of course, the people in charge say they are absolutely fine with this option, and apparently are even encouraging it - but I suspect if and when a fork or update repository emerges with a substantial backing, we will see a very public reversal of that encouragement.

 While I still intend to do what I can to help the WordPress community recover from the current fracturing, I'm also no longer motivated to keep promoting or using WordPress.